kannavdhawan/NLP-pipeline-Amazon-Food-Reviews/Preprocessing/README.md

 -------------------------------------------------

 # Instructions to run the code:
-From the root of this repository, run `python3 Preprocessing/main.py` and input `Preprocessing/pos.txt` for positive reviews and `Preprocessing/neg.txt` on command line.
+From the root of this repository, run `python3 Preprocessing/main.py Reviews/Raw_data` .

 ____________________________________
 # main.py: